CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 **Dive Into Block Size**
 -------------
-In order to find the relationship between block size and performance, I modified block size to see different algorithm run time in order to get the optimized block size.
+In order to find the relationship between block size and performance, I modified block size to see different algorithm run time for getting the optimized block size.
 Below is my chart based on my code:

 **Case 1:**